edgarpf/quote-scraper/README.md

 //You can also get quotes in brazilian portuguese console.log(quoteScraper('mark twain', 'pt_br'));

 //Using pt_br you can give a number of page to get more quotes.
-Do not worry about a big number.
+//Do not worry about a big number.
 //The library will handle it automatically. console.log(quoteScraper('mark twain', 'pt_br', 5));